-Factors that will be considered in the use of variable rate debt are the availability and size of fund balances to cover variable rate risk, and the budgetary flexibility of the program being financed.
+Factors that will be considered in the use of variable rate debt are the availability and size of fund balances to cover variable rate risk, and the budget flexibility of the program being financed.
 Programs with large complex capital programs may use short-term financing to fund uncertain construction cash flow requirements.
+The short-term debt can be refinanced as fixed-rate, long term debt once the projects are complete.
 A project that must be carried in anticipation of grant funding may also be a candidate for the use of variable rate financing.
 Examples are the Water, Wastewater and Aviation enterprise funds.

-The short-term debt can be paid off with cash or refinanced as fixed-rate, long-term debt once the projects are complete.
+III.
 Use of Alternative Debt Instruments

-The use of certain derivative products, such as swaps, swaptions and the sale of call options, allow the City to realize lower all-in costs on a new debt issuance or to receive an upfront payment.
-One type of swap that may be used would allow the City to issue variable rate debt in exchange for fixed payments that are typically lower than fixed rate debt.
-However, such products have unique risks that the City and its municipal advisors will evaluate per the City's Swap Policy.
+A. Derivative Products: The use of certain derivative products, such as swaps, swaptions and the sale of call options, allow the City to realize lower all-in costs on a new debt issuance or to receive an upfront payment.
+One type of swap that may used would allow the City to issue variable rate debt in exchange for fixed payments that are typically lower than fixed rate debt.
+However, such products have unique risks that the City and its financial advisors will evaluate as per the City's Swap Policy.
 The current Swap Policy is included in Appendix A.